-This Annex includes all definitions of forests related to the Sustainability Framework and refers to their relation with other land-use types, to clarify the definition of conversion and degradation.
+This Annex includes all definitions of forests related to the Preferred by Nature Cartification and refers to their relation with other land-use types to clarify the definition of conversion and degradation.
 The definition of forest uses the following subdivision and is based on the FAO terms and definitions.

-In the below table, primary forest has been separated from naturally regenerating forests as this is a specific category of natural forest referred to in the EU Deforestation Regulation.
+In the table below, primary forest has been separated from naturally regenerating forests as this is a specific category of natural forest referred to in the EU Deforestation Regulation.